cscorley/dissertation/chapters/2_related/1_tr_general.md

 Discounted Cumulative Gain is an intuitive measure based on the assumptions that highly relevant documents are more useful than marginally relevant documents and that relevant documents with bad rank is not useful to the user [@Jaervelin-Kekaelaeinen_2002].
-Essentially, it awards when more relevant documents are ranked higher and penalizes, or discounts, when those relevant documents are not ranked high.
+Essentially, it penalizes, or discounts, when relevant documents are not highly ranked.

 \begin{equation}
 \operatorname{DCG}(k) = rel(1) + \sum_{i=2}^{k} \frac{rel(i)}{log_2i}